-Cost reimbursement Contracts:
+Cost Reimbursement Contracts:

 A portion of the School's revenue is derived from cost-reimbursable grants, which are conditioned upon the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the School has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as refundable grant advances in the statement of financial position; there were no amounts received in advance from cost-reimbursement grants for the years ended June 30, 2021 and 2020.
-There were no non-recognized cost reimbursement grants because qualifying expenditures have not yet been incurred as of June 30, 2021 and 2020.
+Amounts received prior to incurring qualifying expenditures are reported as refundable grant advances in the statements of financial position; there were no amounts received in advance from cost-reimbursement grants for the years ended June 30, 2022 and 2021.
+There were no non-recognized cost reimbursement grants because qualifying expenditures have not yet been incurred as of June 30, 2022 and 2021.